• Skip to primary navigation

 Chicken of the Woods Look Alikes

-There are no real look alikes, and there's no false chicken of the woods.
-The mushroom most commonly confused with chickens are hen of the woods.
+Despite the rumors there's no false chicken of the woods, surprisingly the mushroom most often confused with chickens are hen of the woods.
 The difference is easy to see: chicken mushrooms are orange or yellow and hen of the woods are brown.

 Cooking Chicken of The Woods